TakahiroSuzukiqq/BMI-Calc-synapticjs/README.md

   * Data preparation
     Using CSV data from web page and convert this file into JSON format.
   * Normalization
-    There are a lot of variation in each value of components so normalize to arrange each deature of the data scope between 0 - 1.
+    There are a lot of variation in each value of components, so normalize the data within the scope of 0 - 1.
   * Calculate Standard Normal Distribution by (value - minvalue) / (maxvalue - minvalue).

   * Express 3 grades as bellow.